willswank/dotnet-Peons/README.md

 ### Object extensions ###

-When an object's property may be null, and it's a "has-a" relationship, the code can profess this relationship using `Has()`.
+When an object's property may be null, and the object's relationship with that property is a "has-a" relationship, the code can profess this using `Has()`.

     person.Has(p => p.Nickname)